 The first piece of VA 166 to be multilaned was when it was placed on Princess Anne Rd and Northampton Blvd in 1956.

 In 1960 or 1961, VA 166 was widened on its US 460 duplex north of the Elizabeth River in Norfolk.

 VA 166 became multilaned when it was placed on Diamond Springs Rd in 1964.

 In 1983 or 1984, VA 166 was widened on its Park Ave piece

 In 1990, VA 166 was widened from the Elizabeth River south to near VA 246.

 Posted: Fully posted in Chesapeake and Norfolk.
-Until recently there were no VA 166 shields in Virginia Beach.
-Now there is 1 - on Northampton Blvd announcing 166's left turn onto Diamond Springs Rd.
-Still no VA 166 postings at US 60.
+Until the 2010s there were no VA 166 shields in Virginia Beach when one was finally installed on Northampton Blvd announcing 166's left turn onto Diamond Springs Rd.
+Daniel Greenstein reports that now (Aug 2020) there are VA 166 shields from 3 directions at this intersection.
+Still no VA 166 postings at US 60, though.

-In a real oddity, there are VA 166 shields on both directions of Weslyan Dr at Diamond Springs Rd.
+In a real oddity, there have been VA 166 shields on both directions of Weslyan Dr at Diamond Springs Rd since 1992 (one set still there as of 2020).
 This is well south of Northampton Blvd and has never been part of VA 166.
-This posting set-up has been in place back to at least 1992.

 VA 166 is not fully posted following US 460 in the zig-zag turns at VA 246.